-What is color?
-Color is shattered light, white light that comes from the sun and contains all the seven colors of the rainbow (red, orange, yellow, green, blue, indigo and violet) and everything around us, including ourselves either reflect or absorb the individual rays of white light in different degrees.
+What is colour?
+Colour is shattered light, white light that comes from the sun and contains all the seven colours of the rainbow (red, orange, yellow, green, blue, indigo and violet) and everything around us, including ourselves either reflect or absorb the individual rays of white light in different degrees.

-Without light, there can be no color or the human eye can’t perceive it.
+Without light, there can be no colour or the human eye can’t perceive it.
 For example, at night everything looks like shades of grey and dull.
-This is because the sun strips the intensity of color from the objects around us.
-People are happier on sunny days because the sunlight intensifies all the color around us and creates a vibrant feeling.
+This is because the sun strips the intensity of colour from the objects around us.
+People are happier on sunny days because the sunlight intensifies all the colour around us and creates a vibrant feeling.

 “Think of colour as three-dimensional from the start.
 Colour should provide clues as to what you are going to encounter in that environment.
 Colour is the first thing you notice and the last thing you leave with.”